Find An Answer, Ask A Question.

 Will cough medicines such as NyQuil cause me to fail an alcohol test?

 Whenever you ingest anything that contains alcohol in it, including cold and cough medicines such as NyQuil, it will likely yield a failed alcohol test.
-The available methods for testing alcohol include a breath screen (BAC - up to 36 hours look-back), ethyl alcohol urine test (3-10 hour look-back), EtG urine test (80-hour look-back), EtG hair test (up to 3 months look-back) and a EtG fingernail test (up to 6 month look-back).
-Note: The detection window for toenails may be longer (10-12 month look-back).
+The available methods for testing alcohol include a breath screen (BAC - up to 36 hours look-back), ethyl alcohol urine test (3-10 hour look-back), EtG urine test (80-hour look-back), EtG hair test (up to 3 months look-back) and a EtG fingernail test (up to 3 month look-back).

 I take vitamins, drink caffeine and take antibiotics frequently.
 Will this affect my test results?